Henry Miller: California, 1942–1980

 Only 200 copies of Miller's 1972 chapbook On Turning Eighty were published.
 Published by Capra Press in collaboration with Yes!
 Press, it was the first volume of the "Yes!
 Capra" chapbook series and is 34 pages long.
 The book contains three essays on topics such as aging and living a meaningful life.
 Of reaching age 80 years, Miller writes:

 If at eighty you're not a cripple or an invalid, if you have your health, if you still enjoy a good walk, a good meal (with all the trimmings), if you can sleep without first taking a pill, if birds and flowers, mountains and sea still inspire you, you are a most fortunate individual and you should get down on your knees morning and night and thank the good Lord for his savin' and keepin' power.

 In 1973, Miller was nominated for the Nobel Prize in Literature by University of Copenhagen professor Allan Philip.

 Miller and Tokuda divorced in 1977.
 Then in his late 80s, Miller filmed with Warren Beatty for the 1981 film Reds, which Beatty also directed.
 He spoke of his remembrances of John Reed and Louise Bryant as part of a series of "witnesses".
 The film was released 18 months after Miller's death.
 During the last four years of his life, Miller held an ongoing correspondence of over 1,500 letters with Brenda Venus, a young Playboy model and columnist, actress, and dancer.
-A book about their correspondence was published by William Morrow, NY, in 1986.
+A book about their correspondence was published by William Morrow, New York, in 1986.